 Like many other species of freshwater crab, it is extremely important to provide hiding places for your crabs to feel safe.
 These crabs are very vulnerable during molting time and they can also be somewhat territorial, so a safe retreat is essential for your Panther crab’s environment.

 Being somewhat large for a freshwater crab, the Panther crab requires a substantial amount of space in their aquarium- approximately thirty-two inches or eighty centimeters per animal.
-A large tank size can also help to mitigate aggression among Panther crabs and is especially important if housing multiple males in the same tank.
+Large tank size can also help to mitigate aggression among Panther crabs and is especially important if housing multiple males in the same tank.

 Tip: Covered aquariums are highly recommended as Panther crabs have been known to escape uncovered tanks.